Gallery

 In the heart of Melbourne, the beautiful Royal Botanic Gardens occupy what was once a traditional camping and meeting place for the Boonwurrung and Woiwurrung people.

 Today, you can participate in one of the most interesting walking tours in the city.
-Local Aboriginal guides take you on a journey incorporating the themes of spirit, connection and land.
+Local Aboriginal guides take you on a journey which incorporates the themes of spirit, connection and land.

 Stories and culture of the original inhabitants are introduced, along with the plant lore of traditional foods and medicine, tools and ceremony on this award-winning tour.